telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/how-to/editing/using-remote-validation-in-grid.md

         })(jQuery, kendo);
     ```

-2. To configure the validation on the server you need to add the [RemoteAttribute](https://msdn.microsoft.com/en-us/library/system.web.mvc.remoteattribute(v=vs.98).aspx) to the field in the Model.
-In the example this is done for the `ProductName` field.
+2. Add the [`RemoteAttribute`](https://msdn.microsoft.com/en-us/library/system.web.mvc.remoteattribute(v=vs.98).aspx) to the Model field to configure the validation on the server.
+The following example demonstrates how to apply this configuration to the `ProductName` field.

     ###### Example